8 Ways to Maintain an Attitude of Gratitude in Addiction Recovery

 A woman in addiction recovery smiles, gratitude is an important part of maintaining sobriety.

-1. Take Stock of What You’re Grateful For
+1. Take Account of What You’re Grateful For

 Whether you have a lot going on in your life or almost nothing, you can likely find even something to be grateful for.
 For example, if you’re in recovery, you can be grateful that you made it this far, that you had the willpower and perseverance to get that far, for any people who have helped you, or even for a roof over your head.
-Taking stock of what you’re grateful for should be about stepping back and taking stock of what you appreciate, what has gone right, and how things have gone better than they could have.
+Taking account of what you’re grateful for should be about stepping back and taking account of what you appreciate, what has gone right, and how things have gotten better for you.

 Here, some people choose to keep a gratitude journal or to note down things they’re grateful for in other ways.
 You can choose to do this if you need a structured way to consistently notice what you are thankful for.